icssc/AntAlmanac/README.md

 3. Start the development server for the frontend.
   `pnpm start:aa` or `cd apps/antalmanac && pnpm dev`

-4. View the frontend at http://localhost:5173.
+4. View the local website at http://localhost:5173.
-   As you make changes to the React application, those changes will be automatically reflected on the website locally.
+   As you make changes to the React application, those changes will be automatically reflected on the local website.

 For more information on developing the frontend and backend projects locally,